An overview of IVF treatment for Infertility

 Oocyte Pickup: How we retrieve the eggs.

 Just before ovulation the eggs are removed from your body.
-The egg retrieval is usually undertaken with light sedation (given by an anaesthetist).
-In most cases partners are welcome and encouraged to be in the room, sitting right next to you for the egg retrieval.
-A vaginal ultrasound probe is placed against each ovary and, under the guidance of ultrasound, a needle is placed into each ovary and the follicles (the fluid filled sacs where the eggs are growing) are drained.
-I stress this will not be a painful experience.
-If it is hurting you, I will stop, you will be given more anaesthetic and I will only recommence once you are comfortable.
+The egg retrieval is usually undertaken with a light anaesthetic.
+A vaginal ultrasound probe is placed against each ovary and, under the guidance of ultrasound, a tiny tube is placed into each ovary and the follicles (the fluid filled sacs where the eggs are growing) are emptied.

 What happens once the eggs are retrieved?